 Marinate the Pork

-In a large mixing bowl, combine teriyaki glaze, white portions of green onions, half the sesame oil (reserve remaining for slaw dressing), half the rice vinegar (reserve remaining for slaw dressing), and half the pineapple juice (reserve remaining for glaze).
+In a large mixing bowl, combine teriyaki glaze, white portions of green onions, half the sesame oil, half the rice vinegar (reserve remaining of both for slaw dressing), and half the pineapple juice (reserve remaining for glaze).
 Place pork medallions in marinade, toss to coat evenly, and let sit 10 minutes.
-While pork marinates, make dressing.
+While pork marinates, make the dressing.

 Make the Dressing

-In another large mixing bowl, combine mayonnaise, remaining rice vinegar, remaining sesame oil, green portions of green onions (reserve "curling" green portions for garnish), and a pinch of salt and pepper.
+In another large mixing bowl, combine mayonnaise, remaining rice vinegar, remaining sesame oil, green portions of green onions (reserve "curling" green portions for garnish), and a pinch of pepper.